Learner Engagement — why is it so hard?

 What about manager engagement with the learner experience?

 We’ve explored learner engagement but how do you get managers to engage in this process?
 We are asked this question a lot.
-We have data that demonstrates that if you provide a convenient process and structured feedback questions to answer, the vast majority of managers do engage.
+Our data demonstrate that if you provide a convenient process and structured feedback questions, most managers do engage.

-One of our large corporate clients has a program running with about 185 participants and a supporting group of 71 managers and learning facilitators.
-This learner community has engaged in a staggering 6792 development activities across 7 programs in just 2 months, averaging at 18 activities per month.
-The manager group has responded with feedback at a rate of 10 activities per month (not all activities require a response).
+One of our large corporate clients has a program with 185 participants, and 71 managers and learning facilitators.
+This learner community has engaged in a staggering 6792 development activities across 7 programs in just 2 months.
+That’s an average of 18 activities per month.
+The manager group has responded with feedback at a rate of 10 activities per month.
 Their rate of outstanding responses is just 1.8%, highlighting their considerable commitment.

 The data we’ve discussed is in and of itself a powerful tool in creating virtuous circles of behaviour.
-When you can share such data and recognize the great work of your management community, as well as identify outliers, you can drive behaviors that lead to a culture where development is an everyday occurrence.
+You can share it and therefore recognize the great work of your management team, and identify outliers.
+This drives behaviors toward a culture where development is an everyday occurrence.
 It enables people to better recognize the context, relevance and motivation which drives learner engagement and with-it organizational improvement.

 If you would like to more about how we deliver great learner engagement and help some of the world’s leading organizations continually improve, please get in touch.